amancodes12/PharmaEase/README.md

 * Medicine module frontend completed
 * Billing UI with auto-calculation added
 * Database set up in MySQL
-* Backend servlets in development
+* Backend is in development

 ---